-St. Luke's Health System in McCall, ID is seeking a Hospice Registered Nurse (RN) Coordinator to join our Hospice team.
+St. Luke's Health System in McCall, ID is seeking a Home Health/Hospice Coordinator to join our Home Health/Hospice team.

-The St. Luke's Health System Hospice team is looking for a Hospice Registered Nurse (RN) Care Coordinator/Case Manager who will manage their own caseload of patients in the community, with a scope of practice to include symptom management, medication management, care planning and IDT oversight.
+The St. Luke's Health System Hospice team is looking for a Home Health Registered Nurse (RN) Care Coordinator/Case Manager who will manage their own caseload of patients in the community, with a scope of practice to include symptom management, medication management, care planning and IDT oversight.

 Hours are between: Monday - Friday (8:30am - 5:00pm) with rotating weekends and evening call.